- Yield : About 40

 Bake 20 to 25 minutes but do not brown.

-Heat chocolate and margarine in a microwave oven on half power 2 to 3 minutes or in a heavy sauce pan over low heat stirring constancltly until chocolate melts and and frosting is a uniform consistency.
-The frosting should be soft enough to drop from a spoon and hold its shape.
+Heat chocolate and margarine in a microwave oven on half power 2 to 3 minutes or in a heavy sauce pan over low heat stirring constantly until chocolate melts and and frosting is a uniform consistency.
+The topping should be soft enough to drop from a spoon and firm enough to hold its shape.